6 Tips to Writing a Great College Letter of Recommendation

 Simple, but effective.

 For some teachers, remembering the student is the biggest challenge in writing good recommendations.
+It’s okay to ask your student to provide a recommendation outline.

-If that’s you, simply ask the student to write three or so of their strongest qualities with an example or two illustrating each.
+Simply ask the student to write three or so of their strongest qualities with an example or two illustrating each.
 Emphasize that this should not take too much of their time — a rough outline is fine.
 You can then use this to trigger your own memory and to come up with better content faster than you might have done otherwise.

 If you need a template, here’s one that works well:

-• Intro — “I’m writing in support of [student’s name]’s application.”
+• Intro: “I’m writing in support of [student’s name]’s application.”
 Briefly explain your relationship to the student and the context in which you have had the opportunity to examine his or her character.
 List 1-3 positive traits here.

-• Body — For each of the positive traits, introduce that trait, and add 1-2 sentences of supporting evidence that includes concrete and specific examples of when the student exhibited the positive trait.
+• Body: For each of the positive traits, introduce that trait, and add 1-2 sentences of supporting evidence that includes concrete and specific examples of when the student exhibited the positive trait.
 Round it out with a sentence or two on how the trait should lead to success in college and perhaps in their career.

-• Note — One body paragraph is fine, so long as it is strong.
+• Note: One body paragraph is fine, so long as it is strong.
 Up to three is fine, too.

-• ConclusionBriefly summarize how you think this student has traits that will lead them to succeed in college and beyond.
+• Conclusion: Briefly summarize how you think this student has traits that will lead them to succeed in college and beyond.
 End by reiterating your support of their application.

 It’s not paint-by-numbers, of course, but it isn’t rocket science either!
 We hope this helps keep things efficient and powerful.

+Let’s face it.
+It’s easy to be vague, and hard to be concrete and specific.
 It is very, very natural for your first draft to have some vague descriptors.
 Tell-tale words and phrases include “always” and “good at.”

 After you’ve written a draft, read it over for vagueness, circling places that look a little limp.
 Then come back for a second pass, in which you strive to come up with better examples of what you’re trying to describe.
 Generally, we find that time does a lot of work, and you can think of better examples easily, having let your subconscious do some of the heavy lifting.

 This is a great method for writing a powerful letter without wasting too much time.
-Read it one last time to catch any last lingering instances of vagueness, then (once you’ve proofread, obviously) call it a day!
+Read it one last time to catch any lingering instances of vagueness, then (once you’ve proofread, obviously) call it a day!

-Don’t #2 — Don’t write a letter on behalf of a student you don’t want to endorse (sometimes)
+#6.
+Don’t write a letter on behalf of a student you don’t want to endorse (sometimes)

 These things are tricky.
 In the real world, it’s not always possible to say no to a student you don’t want to endorse.
 For example, students can be desperate, perhaps up against a deadline, or, often, you might be the student’s only real option.
 In those cases, of course, the most ethical thing to do is to do your best for the student, following the guidance in the rest of this article — even if the letter is more generic or unenthusiastic than you’d ideally want.